 Work placements if you have a Student visa

 You can work full-time on a work placement only if:

 - Your work placement is no longer than 50% of the length of your course (degree level).

-- The work placement is an assessed part of your course.
+- The work placement is an assessed part of your course, included in your CAS.

-Family members who are permitted to work can undertake any type of work, full-time and part-time, employed and self-employed.
+Family members on a Dependant visa are permitted to undertake any type of work, full-time and part-time, employed and self-employed.
 However, they cannot take employment as a doctor or dentist in training unless they have a degree in medicine or dentistry from a UK institution.

 National Insurance and Income Tax

 For full details of how to apply for a National Insurance number, how much tax you can expect to pay and how to claim tax back, please see the student tax advice on the gov.uk website.